Analyzing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |28.52%

-This table compares West Fraser Timber and UFP Industries’ revenue, earnings per share and valuation.
+This table compares UFP Industries and West Fraser Timber’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue